 (i) A loan is considered adequately secured only if:

 (A) It is secured by real or personal property having a net realizable value sufficient to discharge the debt in full; or

 (B) It is guaranteed by a financially responsible party in an amount sufficient to discharge the debt in full.

 (ii) A loan is considered in process of collection only if collection efforts are proceeding in due course and, based on a probable and specific event, are expected to result in the prompt repayment of the debt or its restoration to current status.
 There must be documented evidence that collection in full of amounts due and unpaid is expected to occur within a reasonable time period, not to exceed 180 days from the date that payment was due.
 The commencement of collection efforts through legal action, including bankruptcy or foreclosure, or through collection efforts not involving legal action, including ongoing workouts and reamortizations, do not, in and of themselves, provide sufficient cause to keep a loan out of nonaccrual status.
 If full collection of the debt or its restoration to current status is dependent upon completion of any action by the borrower, the institution must obtain the borrower's written agreement to complete all such actions by the specific dates set forth in agreement.

 (b) Formally restructured loans.
-A loan is considered formally restructured if it meets the "troubled debt restructuring" definition set forth in Statement of Financial Accounting Standards No. 15, Accounting by Debtors and Creditors for Troubled Debt Restructurings, as promulgated by the FASB.
+A loan is considered formally restructured if it meets the "troubled debt restructuring" definition set forth in Financial Accounting Standards Board Accounting Standards Codification Subtopic 310—40, Receivables--Troubled Debt Restructurings by Creditors.

 (c) Loans 90 days past due still accruing interest.

 (1) Loans 90 days past due still accruing interest means loans that are 90 days or more contractually past due, and that are both adequately secured and in process of collection, as described in this section.